hubmapconsortium/portal-ui/context/app/markdown/docs/assay/seqfish.md

 ![](https://lh6.googleusercontent.com/H_6Z0jlyG_UpvbDpp9F199714CJphXnOGVArCtImsTLkHa06P2A4NmObkHKb72bPd6dZ_czctwgoe5NeV30SuXnafA6QHHywS59agDAQv-dzW_Zs9K5y9muTaoLpj97MFJuxQyE)

-*Figure 3: Slide Explorer Image is the user defined image on the slide.*
+*Figure 3: Slide Explorer Image is the user defined image on the slide [(Images provided by The Cai Lab)](http://singlecell.caltech.edu/research/index.html).*

 The user defined slide will have multiple tiles as numbered in Figure 3 above.
 Each of these tiles are considered a single Field of View composed of a 2048 by 2048 pixel image.
 Tiles are selected by the experiment user manually without overlap.
 The coordinates of these tiles are used as the global reference to assemble all of the spots from each local tile.